How Do I Get Mice Out of My Garage? | A Complete Guide

 Step 9: Position the metal door flashing on the bottom of the interior, along the wooden garage door’s sides.
 Flashing shields the door edges to prevent mice from chewing the wood.

-Step 10: Examine there are gaps in your door and fill small holes by cramming temporarily with screen wire or steel wool.
+Step 10: Examine if there are gaps in your door and fill small holes by cramming temporarily with screen wire or steel wool.
 For durable restoration, blend a joint compound, preferably a quick-drying one into a copper mesh pile, then shove the blend into the wall gap.
 In filling and smoothing, utilize a putty knife to patch the door.

 Step 11: Start repairing the holes bigger than 3 inches by wrapping them using a ¼ of an inch of welded or woven hardware cloth.
 Then, fill the hole with a foam caulk or joint compound.